I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Run Time Disc 2: 10 Tracks, 44:18

-Every time I think that every long-lost, forgotten heavy metal band from the '80s has had their discographies re-discovered, re-mastered, re-mixed, and re-issued for the 21st century metal masses to devour, the tiny but true archaeologists at Stormspell Records prove me wrong and unearth yet another worthwhile metallic obscurity for collectors of arcane steel to salivate over.
+Any time it feels like every long-lost, forgotten heavy metal band from the '80s has had their discographies re-discovered, re-mastered, re-mixed, and re-issued for the 21st century metal masses to devour, the tiny but true archaeologists at Stormspell Records prove me wrong and unearth yet another worthwhile metallic obscurity for collectors of arcane steel to salivate over.